 Bachelor of Arts in Psychology, 2009

-When Anderson graduated from high school in Oxford, Pennsylvania in 1964 ("high school was a long time ago!"), she had no plans beyond the noble career of homemaking and parenting.
+When Gloria graduated from high school in Oxford, Pennsylvania in 1964 ("high school was a long time ago!"), she had no plans beyond the noble careers of homemaking and parenting.
 She married after high school and began raising a family the next year.
-After forty-three years of marriage, she and her husband have two sons, a daughter and six grandchildren.
-Anderson has worked as a secretary and parish administrative assistant for the past seventeen years, and prior to that, was a school secretary and teacher's aide.
+After more than forty years of marriage, she and her husband have two sons, a daughter and six grandchildren.
+She has worked as a secretary and parish administrative assistant for more than seventeen years, and prior to that, was a school secretary and teacher's aide.
 "I have enjoyed my work, but have known for many years that the college experience was something I would pursue if I had the opportunity."

-In her late 50's, Anderson found online education fit into her lifestyle.
-After she earned her associate degree in psychology online, she found she had a desire to continue her learning which led her to Ashford University.
+In her late 50's, Gloria found that online education fit into her lifestyle.
+After she earned her Associate's degree in psychology online, she found she had a desire to continue her learning which led her to Ashford University.
 "It was a 'good fit.'
 I could continue to work, I could study at home, and I would have a degree with value when I was finished.
 As I learned more about the school, it became clear to me that it had a long and honorable reputation, and that I would feel at home.
-Tamara Caolie and the other advisors I spoke with made sure I was clear about my options and that I felt confident about my choices.
+The advisors I spoke with made sure I was clear about my options and that I felt confident about my choices.
 Ashford also accepted some of the credits I had earned from my previous school, and that was the deciding factor as far as I was concerned."

-Anderson is proud to be an Ashford student and feels that there can be no better influence on children than to see a parent or grandparent enjoying education.
+Gloria is proud to be part of the Ashford family and feels that there can be no better influence on children than to see a parent or grandparent enjoying education.
 "I hope to set a good example for them as they mature and begin planning for their future.
 I also want to impress upon them, the fact that it's never too late to achieve a goal!"

-In April 2009, Gloria achieved her goal: She graduated with her Bachelor of Arts in Psychology.
-Since then, she has earned two additional degrees and is currently studying the French language.
-“My personal life has also gotten busier, and that is a good thing at the age of 64.
+Gloria graduated with her Bachelor of Arts in Psychology in April 2009.
+She went on to earn two additional degrees and to study the French language.
+“My personal life has also gotten busier, and that is a good thing at my age.
 My ‘brain age’ is only 42 according to recent testing - I believe that getting my college education later in life was good for me in this respect.”